tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-with-Kubernetes-and-Seldon-Core.md

       query: avg(rate(seldon_api_executor_client_requests_seconds_count{deployment_name=~"cifar10"}[1m]))
 ```

 `serverAddress` is the address of the Prometheus server within the cluster, it should be the URL of the Prometheus service, we can check the service with `kubectl get svc -n seldon-monitoring`.
-The scaling will be triggered when the metric value exceeds `threshold`. `query` is the query to fetch the metrics we want to monitor, in this case, it’s the average number of requests per second across running replicas.
+When the metric value surpasses `threshold`, the scaling will be triggered.
+The `query` is the average number of requests per second across running replicas, which is the metric we want to monitor.

 Apply this [manifest](https://github.com/tintn/ml-model-deployment-tutorials/blob/main/scalable-serving/cifar10-deploy-keda.yaml) to deploy the model: